Wills, Trusts & Probate

 Frequently Asked Questions About Will Challenges in Nice

-What grounds are valid for contesting a will in California?
+What are valid grounds for contesting a will in California?

-How long do I have to file a will challenge in Nice?
+How long do I have to file a will challenge in California?

-What evidence is needed to support a will challenge?
+What kinds of evidence help support a will challenge?

 What happens if a will is successfully challenged?